AndrejOrsula/ign_moveit2_examples/docs/README.md

 used by the MoveIt 2, ROS 2 and Gazebo demo, where to find them and how they are being called.

-This example and documentation uses the name of ***"Ignition Gazebo"*** to refer to the new generation of [Gazebo](https://gazebosim.org/) not be confused with [Gazebo classic](https://classic.gazebosim.org) also known as Gazebo11.
-The Ignition Gazebo project was renamed to just Gazebo or Gz so the document contains some references to the new URLs and name like the ones for [`gz_ros2_control`](https://github.com/ros-controls/gz_ros2_control)
+This example and documentation uses the name ***"Gazebo"*** to refer to the new generation of the [Gazebo simulator](https://gazebosim.org/) not be confused with [Gazebo classic](https://classic.gazebosim.org) also known as Gazebo11.
+Current "Gazebo" was first known as Ignition Gazebo so the document contains some references to "ign_" or "ignition" like in the name of the repository.

+The Ignition Gazebo project was renamed to just
+Gazebo or Gz so the document contains some references to the new URLs and name like the ones for [`gz_ros2_control`](https://github.com/ros-controls/gz_ros2_control)